How to Take a Passport Photo at Home

 Ready?
 Upload Your Photo

-Our AI handles the technical stuff—background removal, cropping, compliance validation.
+Our tool handles the technical stuff — automatic background removal, size cropping, and compliance checking.
 Just upload a decent photo and we'll make it passport-ready.